Critical Objects - Final Project - "The Nature of Internet"

 From early on, I knew that in order to successfully convey the temperature I would need to incorporate some sort of visual indicator, and that is why the inclusion of LED’s was so crucial.
 Their functionality is relatively simple: the row on the top illuminates the ice either in blue or red depending on the current temperature setting of the device, and the row on the bottom simply provides light to show the accumulating amount of water in the bottom.
 I also programmed an animation which plays when the “short circuit” occurs to further emphasize that moment.
 Using Neopixels and the neopixel library, this all was very straightforward.
 The final electronic component is a water level sensor which simply returns an analog value equivalent to the percentage of the sensor that is submerged.
 I then set a threshold for the point at which the melted water has reached an appropriate amount and trigger the “short circuit”.

 Beyond the actual functionality of the electronics, there were still various design choices that needed to be made in order to best convey the intention of the piece.
 I really wanted the ice to have the appearance of an iceberg, and I was actually able to achieve this by turning a children’s toy I found online into a makeshift ice mold.
-I also made a point of decorating the interior of the device to look like the inside of some sort of computational machine, with the intention of increasing the viceral reaction of seeing water dripping into something so inherently non-waterproof.
+I also made a point of decorating the interior of the device to look like the inside of some sort of computational machine, with the intention of increasing the visceral reaction of seeing water dripping into something so inherently non-waterproof.
 It also lends more realism to the idea of the water creating a short circuit of some kind.

 One of the final components added to the project was the accompanying display, which shows the seconds of heat remaining, the total packets sent/received and a scrolling list of the information identifying each of those packets.
 It also turns either red or blue depending on whether the heat or refrigeration is on.
-The inclusion of this component was in response to a critique I received pointing out the desire to see more concretely the actual volume of information being sent and received, and I find the display only adds to the visceral effect of the piece as a whole.
+The inclusion of this component was in response to a critique I received pointing out the desire to see more concretely the actual volume of information being sent and received, and I find the display only adds to the visceral effect and aesthetic of the piece as a whole.